-'Black day for history:' Berliners mourn
+'Black day for history:' Berliners mourn market attack victims

 'With 80 markets in the city, what can they do?'

 "I'm shocked, I'm very concerned.
-I'm angry, also," said Alice, who preferred not to give her surname.
+I'm angry, also," said Alice, who preferred not to give her last name.

 "I'm here to show my solidarity and compassion for all the people involved.